uhyeay2/AttendanceTracker/README.md

       - IntoTable() - Pass in the TableName and (ColumnName, ValueName)[] Array to generate an Insert Statement.
         - Overload for only passing in only ColumnNames when ParameterNames match ColumnNames.
       - SelectIntoTable() - SqlGeneration Similar to IntoTable() but allows you to select values from another table for insert transaction.
     - Select - Sql Generation for Select Queries
       - FromTable() - Define Table to select from, optionally define columns, and optionally define where statement.
 Defaults to use WITH(NOLOCK)
+      - JoinFromTable() - Works similar to FromTable() but allows you to define joins.
+      - PaginatedFromTable() - Works similar to FromTable() but allows you to define how many records to take, and offset (by pageNumber-1 * recordsPerPage)
       - Exists() - Define Table and where statement, optionally define columns and defaults to use WITH(NOLOCK)
     - Update - Sql Generation For Update Commands
       - CoalesceTable() - Define Table and Where statement with (ColumnName, ValueName)[] Array of items to Coalesce.